opencadc/cadctools/cadcetrans/README.rst

 Canadian Astronomy Data Centre - electronic transfer

-Library and application for electronic transfer of data and metadata to the Canadian Astronomy Data Centre.
+cadc-etrans is an application for electronic transfer of data and metadata to the Canadian Astronomy Data Centre.
+Data from an observatory is copied to one of the